Small Change in Sri Lanka: Buddhist Monastery Visit

-Saving one of the best experiences til last on our Sri Lanka Experience small group tour, on Day 11 we head to a traditional Pirivera (Buddhist Monk school) in Midigama to take part in a cultural exchange with the local student monks who live there.
+Saving one of the best experiences til last on our Sri Lanka Experience small group tour, on Day 11 we head to a traditional Buddhist Monastery in Mirissa to take part in a cultural exchange with the local student monks who live there.
 The young monks are incredibly keen to learn English, and being able to practise with native English speakers is the best way they can polish their skills while learning about people from other parts of the world!
 In exchange, we get to learn all about their way of life and how Buddhism is much more than a religion in Sri Lanka, woven into cultural identity.
 All the funds from our experience here go towards the maintenance and development of the school, so we know that our visit is making a positive difference on a financial level, too.
-At the end of 2019 INTRO gifted the monks a few skateboards for them to practise with in their spare time, and it's fair to say that they turned into mini Tony Hawks pretty quickly.
-We can't wait to see them again once we're back travelling in Sri Lanka.

 Want to know more about making a difference through travel?
 Learn about our Small Change initiatives here.